 We will use your protected health information (PHI) for the purposes of treatment, payment and health care operations.

-Treatment includes the disclosure of health information to other providers who have referred you for services or are involved in your care.
+Treatment includes the sharing of health information to other providers who have referred you for services or are involved in your care.
 This may include doctors, nurses, technicians and other physical therapists.
-For example, we may feel that a stroke patient we are treating would benefit from an evaluation by a speech- language pathologist to address a swallowing difficulty.
-The health information we share with the speech- language pathologist would be considered a treatment related disclosure.
+For example, we may feel that a stroke patient we are treating who has difficulty swallowing would benefit from an evaluation by a speech language pathologist.
+Therefore, sharing health information with the speech language pathologist would be a treatment related disclosure.

-Payment includes the disclosure of health information to your insurance company, including Medicare and Medicaid, so payment can be obtained for services rendered.
-Your insurance company may make a request to review your medical record to determine that your care was necessary.
-You can restrict disclosures of PHI to health plans where you pay out of pocket in full for the healthcare item or service, and you request that the insurance not be billed for the services.
-This request must be made in writing.
-This request is voided if there is an outstanding balance on your account or if you fail to pay the out of pocket price for the services rendered.
+Payment includes sharing your health information with your insurance company, including Medicare and Medicaid, so payment can be made for services rendered.
+Also, your insurance company may request to view your medical record to determine that your care was required.
+Although, you can restrict the release of PHI to health plans where you pay out of pocket in full for the healthcare item or service, and you request that the insurance not be billed for the services.
+You must make this request in writing.
+However, the request is void if there is an unpaid balance on your account or if you fail to pay the out of pocket price for the services rendered.

 Health Care Operations:

-Health Care Operations includes the utilization of your records to monitor the quality of care being given at our facility or for business planning activities.
+Health Care Operations includes the use of your records to monitor the quality of care being given at our facility or for business planning activities.